Top Ideas for Improving the Reputation of the Call Centre

 Use these metrics to tell the business how responsive your customer-facing colleagues are, how efficiently they resolve customer enquiries.
 This enables the Marketing team to focus on the high-quality support a new customer can be assured of.

 The call centre is a vital tool in the customer experience lifecycle.
 It has huge ability to enhance or diminish the relationship.
 The message is powerful, so speak it in the language the relevant parts of the business understand.

-With thanks to Dave D’Arcy, Global award-winning customer experience leader
+Contributed by: Dave D’Arcy, Global award-winning customer experience leader

 8. Help Other Departments Understand How They Impact CX